 Place mixture in rounded teaspoons onto the baking sheets spacing well apart as they will spread.
 There should be enough for 20.

-Pop in the oven for just 5 minutes until they spring back to the touch when lightly pressed with the fingertips.
-Remove and, using a palette knife, transfer to cooling racks to cool.
+Pop in the oven for just 5 minutes until they spring back to the touch when lightly pressed with a fingertip.
+Remove and, using a palette knife, transfer to cooling racks and leave to cool.

 For the buttercream filling

 Using a free-standing mixer or electric hand mixer, beat the butter until really soft then gradually add the sugar until the mixture is smooth.

 Beat in the vanilla extract and hot water.
 The mixture will now be soft and creamy.